2023-2024 Education Roundtable Series

 3) Cite a number of common preanalytical causes for elevated ammonia, and identify ways to prevent them.

-CASE 3: Presented by Dr. Bam: A suspected case of carbon monoxide poisoning consistent with fentanyl toxicity
+CASE 3: Presented by Dr. Lam: A suspected case of carbon monoxide poisoning consistent with fentanyl toxicity

 This lecture sill describe a case of fentanyl poisoning that was consistent with carbon monoxide poisoning.